Thank you Facebook Marketplace for sponsoring this post. There’s something for everyone!

 So that’s how I ended up with this beautiful bag!
 Facebook Marketplace is an easy, convenient way to find refashion and upcycle treasures (and also a great way to sell finished projects once you’re done!).

 Let me know what you’ve been on the hunt for, or if you’ve ever second hand shopped from home like I did!
 Ready to see how I turned that vintage jacket into something I’d actually use?
+If you’re looking for a more traditional shape, consider cutting up a leather jacket and use it for my simple tote bag tutorial intead!

 Pin this tutorial for later, using this link and collage photo!